 ALPON X4 OS

-ALPON X4 ships with a pre-installed, Sixfab-maintained Linux image based on Raspberry Pi OS Lite 64-bit Bookworm and tuned for the Raspberry Pi CM4.
-This page covers what's included, how to access the device on first boot, and how to keep it up to date.
+ALPON X4 ships with a pre-installed, Sixfab-maintained 64-bit Debian image tuned for the Raspberry Pi CM4 and the integrated LTE Cat 4 cellular stack.
+This reference covers what's included in the image, how to access the device on first boot, and how to keep it up to date in production.
+Built on Raspberry Pi.

 What operating system does ALPON X4 run?

-ALPON X4 runs ALPON X4 OS, a Sixfab-maintained customized version of Raspberry Pi OS Lite 64-bit Bookworm.
-The image is pre-installed at the factory and includes the Sixfab Connect agent for remote fleet management, ModemManager and NetworkManager for cellular and Wi-Fi connectivity, and OpenSSH for shell access.
-ALPON X4 OS targets the Raspberry Pi CM4 compute module and the arm64 architecture.
+ALPON X4 runs ALPON X4 OS, a Sixfab-maintained 64-bit Debian image based on Raspberry Pi OS Lite (Debian Bookworm) for the Raspberry Pi CM4.
+The image is factory-flashed and includes Docker and Docker Compose, the Sixfab Connect agent for remote management, and the LTE Cat 4 cellular and Wi-Fi 5 connectivity stack.
+ALPON X4 OS targets the arm64 architecture.

 Overview

 ALPON X4 OS is a minimal, hardened Debian image maintained by Sixfab.
-It builds on Raspberry Pi OS Lite 64-bit Bookworm, so the familiar apt package manager and the broader Raspberry Pi ecosystem work out of the box on this industrial edge AI computer.
+It builds on Raspberry Pi OS Lite, so the familiar apt package manager and the broader Raspberry Pi ecosystem work out of the box on this industrial edge computer.
+The image is the stable production target for every shipping ALPON X4 and is updated through Sixfab's package channel without re-flashing.

 What's pre-installed

 The image is ready to boot and register with Sixfab Connect without additional setup.
-The following components are shipped on every device:
+Every shipping ALPON X4 carries the following components:

-• ModemManager & NetworkManager: cellular and Wi-Fi stack
+• ModemManager & NetworkManager with the LTE Cat 4 cellular and dual-band Wi-Fi 5 stack pre-configured.

-• OpenSSH server: local and remote shell access
+• OpenSSH server for local and remote shell access on port 22.

 Do not remove Sixfab services

-Uninstalling the Sixfab Connect agent or the alpon system user will break remote management, OTA updates, and pre-configured cellular connectivity.
-You can install and remove your own packages freely; Sixfab cannot guarantee stability if its own components are removed.
+Uninstalling the Sixfab Connect agent, the cellular modem services, or the alpon system user will break remote management and OTA updates.
+Install and remove your own packages freely, but leave the Sixfab-maintained components in place.

 Architecture compatibility

 ALPON X4 runs on a 64-bit ARM architecture (arm64 / aarch64).
-All custom binaries, container images, and third-party packages must be compiled for or compatible with arm64. x86 / amd64 binaries are not supported on this edge AI gateway.
+All custom binaries, container images, and third-party packages must target arm64. x86 / amd64 binaries are not supported.

 Pulling container images

-If you install a container runtime, prefer multi-arch images or pin the platform explicitly: docker pull --platform linux/arm64 <image>.
+Prefer multi-arch images, or pin the platform explicitly: docker pull --platform linux/arm64 <image>.
 Most official images on Docker Hub publish arm64 variants.

 First boot & setup

-ALPON X4 is ready the moment it powers on.
-On first boot it brings up networking, registers with Sixfab Connect if provisioned, and starts the pre-configured services.
-From there, set up user access for day-to-day administration.
+The device is ready the moment it powers on.
+On first boot it brings up networking, registers with Sixfab Connect when the device is provisioned, and starts the Docker service.
+From there, set up user access for day-to-day administration before deploying the device.

 Default credentials

 Every ALPON X4 ships with a factory-configured system user.
-Use these credentials for initial login only.
-Change them before deploying to production.
+Use these credentials for initial login only, then change the password before deploying to production.

 Default username